 The game’s audio adds much to the game’s shady experience.
 All of the characters’ voice acting is quite well done and brings each scene great depth and personality.
 The cast is excellent, especially for its time, and while not every voice is spectacular, certainly none would be considered dead weight.
 Another excellent use of voice are the fleeting, audible thoughts of the various player characters.
 These thoughts are often repeated, poignant phrases, sometimes accompanied by short video clips or other imagery.
 Their repetition is possibly the strongest way in which the game simulates madness.
 The game’s score was created by Thomas Dolby (“She Blinded Me With Science!”) and the company he founded, Headspace (now Beatnik).
 The music sets the mood perfectly, and it’s only unfortunate that the included pieces are not of longer composition.
 The tunes are both haunting and memorable.

-The game's biggest faults has to do with control and a lack of clear goals.
+The game’s biggest faults has to do with control and a lack of clear goals.
 Movement is not always clear; clicking on a right turn might turn you 90 degrees or 180 degrees.
 This makes it completely unintuitive to move about an area, especially the maze-like catacombs.
-As for a lack of goals, I would understand if it were only a matter of it being difficult to know what to do next, but there were several instances where playing the game amounted to guessing where to stand.
-I found one specific scene, the bridge scene from Fortunato's perspective, extremely frustrating even though I knew exactly what I needed to do in order to continue.
-I played the same area multiple times, and each time it ended with me glad that Fortunato was not long for this world.
+As for a lack of goals, it would be understandable if it were only a matter of it being difficult to know what to do next, but there were several instances where playing the game amounted to guessing where to stand.
+One specific scene, the bridge scene from Fortunato’s perspective, extremely frustrating even though it’s pretty clear of what’s needed to do in order to continue.

 Despite these shortcomings, this is a rare case of classic literature successfully being adapted into an interactive game.
 The short stories used are just as gripping as when Poe first wrote them and the makers of The Dark Eye does an expert job portraying them in a fresh, compelling fashion while keeping the spirit of the original works.
 The art design was truly amazing, and the inclusion of talent like William S. Burroughs was ingenious.
 One can hope that future game designers will find inspiration in The Dark Eye that will allow them to work the same magic.